 Chandra’s Story: The Character and the Problem

-I met Chandra several years ago in Delhi, India during a seminar for Indian leaders.
+I met Chandra several years ago in South Asia during a seminar.
 Chandra showed up at the meeting to satisfy a personal hunger for leadership growth.
 He also longed to know how to cultivate effective leaders for his growing ministry.

-Born into a Hindu family in the state of Orissa, eastern India, Chandra grew up without running water and electricity.
+Chandra grew up without running water and electricity.
 Most of the people in his small village could not read or write.
 Being trained to become a Hindu priest, Chandra was miraculously converted to follow Jesus.
-He wanted to learn more about Jesus, so he left his village and attended a Bible college in Delhi, many miles away from home.
+He wanted to learn more about Jesus, so he left his village and attended a Bible college, many miles away from home.

 But no one responded.
 The people’s attitudes appeared to be as hardened as the well-trodden path in the village.
 Leading them to become followers of Jesus seemed impossible.
 What had gone wrong?
 Chandra became discouraged.